How To Start a YouTube Channel on a Budget

 Step 3: Video Editing

-Once you’ve recorded your video, it’s time to edit.
-The best part is that you don’t need to spend money on editing software.
-There are several good free options.
+Once you’ve finished recording your video, the next step is editing.
+The best part is you don’t need to spend a dime on expensive editing software to create high-quality content.
+There are several free options available that are designed for beginners and even more advanced creators.

 If you'd like to edit on your phone, CapCut is the best option.
 It's great for beginners who just need basic editing tools like trimming, cutting, and adding text.
-My favorite part of it all is the built-in effects and motion graphics you can add in 2 seconds, that would take 15 minutes in a software like Adobe After Effects.
+My favourite part of it all is the built-in effects and motion graphics you can add in 2 seconds, which would take 15 minutes in software like Adobe After Effects.

-Matti Haapoja uses Davinci in his videos, especially for big products.
+Matti Haapoja uses Davinci in his videos, especially for big prducts.

 Step 4: Thumbnail Design